keigoi/kmclib/artifact.md

 ### 1.3. **Edit** the program and observe the reported errors

-Next we highlight how violations are ruled out by static typing, which is ultimately the practical purpose of kmclib
+Next we highlight how concurrency errors are ruled out by static typing (i.e., the ultimate practical purpose of kmclib)

 * **Progress errors**